 A Flagler County domestic violence case can change your life.
 A no contact order is often issued at first appearance dividing the family and causing additional financial strain.
 This is usually based off exaggerated police reports and the opinion of an emotional and upset significant other or neighbor who doesn't know what happened.
 Once the police get called someone almost always goes to jail.
 Once you go to jail conditions attach and your lifestyle can suffer a dramatic change.
 You will likely have conditions on your release called "Pre-trial release".
 Common conditions in Bunnell or the surrounding areas include no contact, no violent contact, no drugs or alcohol and reporting to pre-trial release.
 These conditions are very serious because if you violate them you can be remanded into custody and in domestic violence cases can be facing an additional misdemeanor charge for violating pre-trial release.
 A Palm Coast domestic violence lawyer can help remove or minimize these sanctions.
-Flagler County Domestic Violence attorneys Kevin Pitts and Kelly Johnson can help you get your life back to normal.
+Flagler County Domestic Violence attorney Kevin Pitts can help you get your life back to normal.
 They understand all the issues involved with a Domestic battery case and can help minimize the impact the charge has on you.

 WHAT IS DOMESTIC BATTER IN FLAGLER COUNTY?

 Domestic Violence in Flagler County or Domestic Battery is physical violence, threatened violence, and abuse which occurs in the following relationships:

 Married Couples or Spousal Abuse

 Persons who have a child or children in common